-- The slave specifications determine the scaling configuration.
-For example, if your slave specifications are 8 CPU cores and 32 GB memory, you can add or remove only a certain number of nodes of this configuration for each scaling operation.
-In this case, the number of available compute units (CUs) increases or decreases by the value calculated as follows: Number of nodes added or removed × 6 CUs.
+- The slave node specifications determine the scaling configuration.
+For example, if your slave node specifications are 8 CPU cores and 32 GB memory, you can add or remove only a specific number of nodes of this configuration for each scaling operation.
+In this case, the number of available compute units (CUs) increases or decreases by the value that is calculated by using the following formula: Number of nodes added or removed × 6 CUs.

-- Three master nodes in a Realtime Compute cluster support failover in case of a failure.
+- Three master nodes in a Realtime Compute for Apache Flink cluster support failover in case of a failure.
 This ensures cluster stability.
-If you configure a Realtime Compute cluster with three master nodes, Alibaba Cloud provides you with a Service Level Agreement (SLA) guarantee.
+If you configure a Realtime Compute for Apache Flink cluster with three master nodes, Alibaba Cloud provides you with a Service Level Agreement (SLA) guarantee.

-- You cannot change the number of master nodes in a Realtime Compute cluster.
+- You cannot change the number of master nodes in a Realtime Compute for Apache Flink cluster.

 - For simple operations such as single-stream filtering and string conversion, one CU can process 10,000 data records per second.

 - For complex operations such as operations that use a JOIN clause, GROUP BY clause, or window function, one CU can process 1,000 to 5,000 data records per second.

 - You must configure at least two slave nodes for a Realtime Compute for Apache Flink

 cluster in exclusive mode.
 Therefore, the minimum computing capability of this cluster

 is 6 CUs, which is calculated by using the following formula: 3 CUs × 2.